- Manufacturing in Mexico

 Ross has more than 40 years’ experience in professional service, including 18 years of Mexico manufacturing and shelter service experience.
 Preceding his career at TACNA, Ross was with Arthur Andersen for 22 years, where he was a consulting, and audit partner.
 He served on the senior management committee responsible for operations of 7 Western states and more than 2,500 professionals.
 Ross has traveled to 25 foreign countries and 49 of the 50 United States consulting with companies.
 Ross holds a B.A. in Accounting from Weber State University.

 Derrick has more than 12 years’ experience in consulting and professional service in domestic and foreign markets.
 Derrick joined TACNA in 2013 and has served as VP of Operations over shelter, manufacturing and technology operations since 2016.
 Derrick has overseen the transition of 30+ companies to Mexico.
-Prior to TACNA, Derrick worked at Accenture Ltd. as a consultant in the Houston, Texas office and Oracle Corporation in Redwood Shores, CA. Derrick is fluent in Spanish and holds a B.S. in Management from Brigham Young University.
+Prior to TACNA, Derrick worked at Accenture Ltd. as a consultant in the Houston, Texas office and Oracle Corporation in Redwood Shores, CA. Derrick is fluent in Spanish and holds a B.S. in Business Management from Brigham Young University.

 Ossie has more than 30 years’ experience in the Maquiladora industry.
 He has has held the position of plant manager five times, responsible for relocating the operations to Mexico in each case across various industries such as medical, aerospace, electronics, automotive and sporting goods.
 Ossie has developed strong working relationships with important government officials in various agencies at the agency, city, state and federal level.
 Ossie holds a B.S. in Industrial Engineering from Instituto Tecnológico de Tijuana.